WELCOME TO

 Special Educational Needs and Disabilities

-SEND Coordinator: Mrs Tai SEND Link Governor: Ben Williams
+SEND Coordinator: Mrs Jukes SEND Link Governor: Ben Williams

 We hope you will enjoy reading about the variety of ways in which Priestlands is able to support SEND students to reach their full potential.